Going Awesome Places

 Where should I stay? – I've listed all of the recommended accommodations above but in general when it comes to where to stay in Maui, Booking.com is going to be your best bet to find something that fits your budget.
 If Airbnb is more your thing, remember to sign up for a new account to get free credit.

 Do I need travel insurance? – Travel insurance is highly recommended even if you feel completely safe in a place like Maui.
 You just never know what might happen especially if you decide to do some of the more adventurous activities such as ATV, horseback riding, and hiking.
-The best balance of price and coverage is World Nomads.
-If you're wondering why, make sure to read this.
+Make sure to get a quote from World Nomads.
+If you’re wondering why, make sure to read this.

 Frequently asked questions